 Mile 2.3: Mountain View Rapid (III).
 Look upstream for a stellar upstream view of Mount Hood.

 Mile 3.2: Helicopter Hole Rapid (III+) is a swirly rapid with some big waves.
 Rumor has it, a helicopter crashed there.
-Watch out for the boily water at the bottom.
+Watch out for the boily water and strong eddy lines at the bottom.

 Mile 3.5 Pipeline (III) is a fun rapid that comes quickly as the river bends to the left.
 The Hood River Aqeuduct crosses the river just after this rapid.
 Just below the aqueduct there are 3 channels and most people take the far right channel.